-Guggenheim Defined Portfolios, Series 2316 is a unit investment trust that consists of the European Capital Strength Portfolio, Series 26 (the "trust").
+Guggenheim Defined Portfolios, Series 2392 is a unit investment trust that consists of the ML Top Picks for 2024 (the "trust"), which the sponsor selected by reference to BofA Global Research ("BofA").
 Guggenheim Funds Distributors, LLC ("Guggenheim Funds" or the "sponsor") serves as the sponsor of the trust.

-The trust is scheduled to terminate in approximately two years.
+The trust is scheduled to terminate in approximately 14 months.